charlesleclerc-fan/lifeoria/README.md

 Maintains session history during the chat
 Secure API key management using .env or st.secrets

-# 📸 Demo
+# Demo

 ![2](2.png)

-# 🛠 Tech Stack
+# Tech Stack

 OpenAI GPT-4 API
 LangChain
 Streamlit
 Python

-# 📌 Notes
+# Notes

 No medical advice is provided.
 It is for emotional support and listening only.

-# 🙏 Credits
+# Credits

 Inspired by the need for more accessible, empathetic support.
-Built with ❤️ using OpenAI and Streamlit.
+Built with love using OpenAI and Streamlit.